St Lawrence Old Church

 Last updated:

-The Parish of St Lawrence holds regular services throughout the month, mainly in the larger Parish Church, but we do hold a monthly service in the beautiful Old 12th century church on the 1st Sunday at 5.30pm.
+The Parish of St Lawrence on the Isle of Wight holds regular services throughout the month, mainly in the larger Parish Church, but we do hold a monthly service in the beautiful Old 12th century church on the 1st Sunday at 5.30pm.

 A small but enthusiastic congregation attend the services at both churches, and all contribute to the various roles that are needed to maintain our two lovely buildings.
 Flower arranging, sides person, lesson reading, cleaning, cake making etc.